 Wastewater systems are used for the purpose of collection and disposal of water that is used for household purposes such as bathing, washing clothes, cleaning and also toilet use.
-The water pipes in your house can be connected to waste water disposal systems, which recycle water.
+The water pipes in your house can be connected to wastewater disposal systems, which recycle water.
 Mechanical engineering services have come a long way in making systems that can collect water and send it to the recycling process.
-There are various methods using which waste water can be managed and recycled.
+There are various methods using which wastewater can be managed and recycled.
 Centralized systems are used in developed towns.
-In this method, waste water is transported to a centralized location and then treated for recycling.
-In case of de-centralized systems, they are sent across to private treatment plants.
+In this method, wastewater is transported to a centralized location and then treated for recycling.
+In the case of decentralized systems, they are sent across to private treatment plants.

-One of the important methods of waste water treatment is the use of bio-solids.
+One of the important methods of wastewater treatment is the use of bio-solids.
 These are treated along with wastewater.
 Wastewater is treated initially once before entering a treatment plant.
 It goes through physical, chemical and various biological processes to clean and remove any unwanted solids.
-The wastewater treatment elevates pH levels and removes any odours.
+The wastewater treatment elevates pH levels and removes any odors.
 This process also sanitizes water by treating it with lime.
-Any organisms such as bacteria, viruses and other parasites are killed during the process.
+Any organism such as bacteria, viruses, and other parasites are killed during the process.

 Not just wastewater sewer water is also treated and can be recycled.
 However, recycling sewer water requires lots of advanced systems along with other restoration processes.
 This might take a very long time to establish.
 Sometimes to establish these, the sewer system has to be temporarily suspended.
 This impacts customers as well as businesses.
 While the project might take a longer time to be completed, it is extremely beneficial once implemented.